 Soya Mince Meatballs

-Typical meatballs are soft, succulent and very beefy, so it was a challenge to work with this dry, crumbly item I had never seen before now.
-I have heard that Soya Mince (and other similar items) are very common in Indian vegetarian cuisines and I also once had a flat mate who cooked aromatic vegetarian meals that I sometimes could hardly tell were vegetarian meals.
+Typical meatballs are soft, succulent and very beefy.
+So it was a challenge to work with this dry, crumbly item I had never seen before now.
+I have heard that Soya Mince (and other similar items) are very common in Indian vegetarian cuisines.
+I also once had a flat mate who cooked aromatic vegetarian meals that I sometimes could hardly tell were vegetarian meals.

 So here is to expanding my food palate, see how I take this dry Soya mince to succulent meat balls.